 BarristerEducation Law, Childcare, Litigation firstname.lastname@example.org+44(0)29 2070 6444 or (+44)(0) 20 8891 4488 Extension: 336Cardiff and London

 Matthew was called to the bar in March 2014 and practises in the Firm’s public law and litigation departments.
 He has appeared in his own right before the High Court, County Court, Court of Protection, Family Court,the First Tier and Upper Tribunals, Magistrates Court, SENTW, the Employment Tribunal and various specialist education law Tribunals.
-He has been involved in a diverse range of public law matters in respect of education, health and social care.
+He has been involved in a diverse range of public law and business law matters in the education, health and social care sectors, as well as the media sector, an area of work that he is keen to develop.
 He also has significant experience in public law children proceedings including in proceedings concerning applications for care orders, placement orders and special guardianship orders.
-When appropriate, he will also assist in commercial and civil disputes.

 Cases of note that Matthew has been involved in include: